 Se Ri Pak will always be remembered as one of golf’s most important pioneers.
 With her victory at the 1998 U.S. Women’s Open, she inspired the wave of Korean women who have swept over the top rank of the LPGA.

 Pak remains the standard.
-Indeed, when she qualified for the Hall of Fame at age 29 with 24 LPGA victories, including five major championships, she became the youngest person ever to be inducted (Young Tom Morris, who died at age 24, was elected posthumously in 1975).
+Indeed, when she qualified for the Hall of Fame at age 29 having already won 24 times on the LPGA Tour, including five Major Championships, she became the youngest person ever to be inducted (Young Tom Morris, who died at age 24, was elected posthumously in 1975).